chinguyen1010/BuildAThon-Ferma/README.md

-# BuildAThon-Ferma ft.
-The Generator @ Babson College
+# Ferma ft.
+BuildAThon host by The Generator + Babson Biotech club